pchandv/FreeWebTools/README.md

 - XML↔JSON converter
 - Postman-like REST API tester
 - WebSocket test suite
+- The WebSocket tester defaults to `wss://ws.postman-echo.com/raw` for echo tests
 - About page

 Additional tools can be added in `modules/`.